starknet-io/starknet.js/www/docs/guides/signature.md

 > The sender can also provide their account address.
 Then you can check that this full public key is linked to this account.
 The pubKey that you can read in the account contract is part (part X) of the full pubKey (parts X & Y):

-Read the pubKey of the account :
+Read the pubKey of the account:

 ```typescript
 const provider = new Provider({ sequencer: { baseUrl: "http://127.0.0.1:5050" } }); //devnet